 - Event-Driven Architecture

-Before diving deeper, let's understand the basic concepts of blockchain:
+Before diving deeper, let's understand blockchain basics:

 - VS Code